retaildevcrews/ngsa/IaC/PnP/monitoring/aks/online/aks_secure_baseline/ngsa-memory/README.md

   - In `traefik-ingress-config` ConfigMap
     - Added `ngsa` namespace in `traefik.toml` under `[providers.kubernetesingress]`
     - Added a new middleware to strip the `/memory` and `/cosmos` path prefix from the URL under `[http.middlewares.ngsa-stripprefix.stripPrefix]`
+- Before creating the Flux CD instance, the settings in the yaml file [./../ngsa-settings/ngsa_memory_flux.yaml](./../ngsa-settings/ngsa_memory_flux.yaml) need to be verified
+  - The gitops repo is specified in the yaml file using the variable `--git-url`
+  - The path in the gitops repo is specified in the yaml file using the variable `--git-path`.
+There should be a yaml file for ngsa-memory in the specified folder.
+  - There should be a `config.json` file one folder above the path specified in the yaml file by `--git-path`.
+Ensure that the variables set in this json file (hostname, url prefix, agentpool, etc) are correct, as they are needed by autogitops to enable the automated generation of the `ngsa-memory.yaml` file.

 ## Deploying another app